goshiaoki/hackathon_humans_lab/README.md

 ```

 - **README.md**: This file, providing an overview and instructions for the project.
 - **hackathon.ipynb**: The executable Jupyter Notebook documenting the entire analysis workflow.
-- **hackathon_manuscript.pdf**: The manuscript detailing the research project, methodology, results, and insights.
+- **manuscript_hackathon.pdf**: The manuscript detailing the research project, methodology, results, and insights.
 - **models/**: Stores machine learning models and related artifacts.
   - `tfidf_vectorizer.joblib`: Trained TF-IDF vectorizer used for topic modeling.
   - `lda_model.joblib`: Trained LDA model used for topic modeling.